Denver-sn/Denver-sn/README.md

 <br />
 # Hi there, I'm solomon - aka sacsbrainz👋

-## I'm a Developer,Gamer and Teacher!!
+## I'm a Developer,Gamer and gadget enthusiast!!

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Learn more about web3